esaruoho/paketti-manual/README.md

 ---
 ### 2025-02-07 - esaruoho

-Improvement: Groove Controls / Randomize Groove now no longer force you to Mixer view - in case you wanted to be in Pattern Editor view.
+Improvement: Paketti Groovebox 8120's Groove Controls / Randomize Groove now no longer force you to Mixer view - in case you wanted to be in Pattern Editor view.
 (Closes https://github.com/esaruoho/paketti/issues/799)

 ---